Call now open for artists of any nationality not currently living and working in the UK.

 5. Any relevant documentation (e.g. articles or papers about the work or exhibitions, publications, etc).

-6. A cover sheet with name, contact address, e-mail, telephone and fax numbers if available, plus confirmation that you will be available between April-July 2013 if selected.
+6. A cover sheet with name, contact address, e-mail and telephone numbers if available, plus confirmation that you will be available between April-June 2014, if selected.

 Applications should be emailed to:

 If you prefer to post your application, please send it to:

 London SE11 5RH

 We regret that we are not able to return hard-copy materials.

 The residency is open to contemporary visual artists working in all disciplines, however one must note the restricted facilities.
 Emerging and mid-career artists involved in high quality art practice who have not had the opportunity to work in London before are prioritised.

 Applying artists should have a good level of spoken English, and should feel comfortable engaging in artistic discussions in English.

 It is important that all applicants research both Gasworks and TrAIN thoroughly, before submitting their proposal, so as to be fully aware of the context of which they would (if successful) be entering.

 Gasworks and TrAIN will create a shortlist, from which a panel of representatives of both organisations will select the successful artist.